digital-asset/daml/triggers/service/auth/src/main/scala/com/daml/oauth/middleware/README.md

   - Provide a name (`ex-daml-api`).
   - Provide an Identifier (`https://daml.com/ledger-api`).
   - Select Signing Algorithm of `RS256`.
-* Create a new machine to machine application.
+* Create a new native application.
   - Provide a name (`ex-daml-auth-middleware`).
   - Select the authorized API (`ex-daml-api`).
   - Configure the allowed callback URLs in the settings (`http://localhost:3000`).
-  - Enable the "Authorization Code" "Grant Type" in the advanced settings.
   - Note the "Client ID" and "Client Secret" displayed in the "Basic Information" pane of the application settings.
   - Note the "OAuth Authorization URL" and the "OAuth Token URL" in the